kmcelwee/fsi-web-scraping-seminar/seminar-1/json-and-csv.md

 ```

 It can sometimes be difficult to figure out the path to a variable in JSON, so
-some trial and error is predictable.
+some trial and error should be expected.

 💡 **Exercise: Can you make a list of the hashtags with the example tweet provided above?**